 Discover the advanced new writing styles emerging in technical communication.
 Don’t get left behind: past clients include technical communicators from Citrix, GE, IBM UK, Lloyds Banking Group, Sage plc, Schlumberger and Visa International.

-The next classroom course will be at the end of January 2014.
+The next public classroom course will be on Thursday 24th April 2014.

 - Classroom delegates have come from Belgium, Germany, Israel, Norway and the UK.

 - Onsite and online options are also available

 - To date, our online delegates have been located in Germany and the USA.